 short bio

-A regular opener for Jay Leno, Thash Mose is a joke writer at heart, known for pairing classic structure with offbeat premises.
-Mose has performed at the Boston Comedy Festival and performs regularly at The Comic Strip in New York.
+A regular opener for Jay Leno and named a Comic To Watch by the New York Comedy Festival, Thash Mose is a joke writer at heart, known for pairing classic structure with offbeat premises.
+Mose has performed at Netflix Is A Joke Fest and Nate Bargatze’s Nateland showcase at the Nashville Comedy Festival.
 Growing up on a farm in a small Danish village of just 134 people, Mose brings a unique blend of rural charm and clean, sharp wit to her performances.

 less short bio